EliziumNet/Krayola/README.md

   @("Artist", "Red"), @("Plastikman", "Green"),
   @("Song", "Blue"), @("Marbles", "Yellow")
 )
-Write-InColour -ColouredTextLine $line
+Write-InColour -TextSnippets $line
 ```

 which actually displays this:

 > ArtistPlastikmanSongMarbles

-* The important thing you need to remember when using Write-InColour, is that it is not working with Key/Value pairs ($ColouredTextLine is simply a 2 dimensional array).
+* The important thing you need to remember when using Write-InColour, is that it is not working with Key/Value pairs ($TextSnippets is simply a 2 dimensional array).
 Its working with a collection of *snippets*, where each snippet is a sub sequence of 2 or 3 items (text, foreground colour & background colour).
 * The Pairs parameter passed into Write-PairsInColours is a series of key/value pairs, and since the key and the value is a multiple entry *snippet*, it is a 3 dimensional array.
-* However, the Pairs passed into Write-ColouredPairs is a series of Key/Value pairs, where the key and the value are individual strings; but because no colours are passed in, the array is simply 2 dimensional.
+* However, the Pairs passed into Write-ThemedColouredPairs is a series of Key/Value pairs, where the key and the value are individual strings; but because no colours are passed in, the array is simply 2 dimensional.

 If you keep these points in mind, then hopefully you'll avoid getting errors like the one just illustrated.